MihaiVoinea/makerlog-cli/readme.md

 $ makerlog done "I installed makerlog-cli github.com/MihaiVoinea/makerlog-cli"	# Add a new 'done' task
 $ makerlog todo "Start using makerlog-cli github.com/MihaiVoinea/makerlog-cli"	# Add a new 'todo' task
 ```

+## Planned features:

+- Add multiple tasks at once
+- See your remaining tasks
+- Mark a task as doing/done
+- Build a CLI user interface
+- Get notifications